cycloptux/GiselleBot-Documentation/docs/source/utility/util.rst

 You can filter by invite target channel through the ``--channel`` parameter, or by inviter through the ``--inviter`` parameter.

+Up to 100 invites will be pruned for each command use.
+If you need to prune more than that, use the command multiple times.
+This command might be slow and seem temporarily unresponsive for high amount of invites being pruned.

 Permissions Needed
 ^^^^^^^^^^^^^^^^^^
 | **User**: Manage Server